 4.1 Development

-Because vocabulary enhancements (Section 1.4) usually involve a coordinated set of additions to the vocabulary, they will generally be developed as a package that will submitted as a single proposal in the tracking system.
+Because vocabulary enhancements (Section 1.4) usually involve a coordinated set of additions to the vocabulary, they will generally be developed as a package that will be submitted as a single proposal in the tracking system.
 This package will usually be developed by a group representing the community whose interests will be served by the enhancements.
 The group may be tasked by the Interest Group maintaining the vocabulary as an official Task Group, or it may arise spontaneously in response to community need.
 In either case, the group developing the enhancements will be referred to here as the "working group".

 Because a vocabulary enhancement is special category of vocabulary change, the general change process described in the subsections of Section 3 apply.
 That is, the vocabulary enhancement as a package will be proposed formally via the tracking system (Section 3.3.1), be subjected to public comment (Section 3.3.2), and forwarded for an Executive Committee Decision (Section 3.3.3) before it is adopted as an addition to the standard.